Tutorial

 Storing passwords as hash digests

-Using FTP server library with the default DummyAuthorizer means that passwords will be stored in clear-text.
-An end-user ftpd using the default dummy authorizer would typically require a configuration file for authenticating users and their passwords but storing clear-text passwords is of course undesirable.
-The most common way to do things in such case would be first creating new users and then storing their usernames + passwords as hash digests into a file or wherever you find it convenient.
-The example below shows how to storage passwords as one-way hashes by using md5 algorithm.
+By using the default DummyAuthorizer you typically store passwords in clear-text.
+A FTP server using the default dummy authorizer would typically require a configuration file for authenticating users and their passwords, but storing clear-text passwords is undesirable.
+You may want to store passwords as hash digests into a file or wherever you find it convenient.
+The example below shows how to store passwords as one-way hashes by using md5 algorithm.
+See demo/md5_ftpd.py.

 import os